canonic-epicure/ExtX-Reference-Slot/README.md

 PROPERTIES
 ==========

-This extension is implemented as two Roles - for Ext.Component and Ext.Container.
+This extension is implemented as two Roles - for Ext.BoxComponent and Ext.Container.
 Roles add some new properties to those classes:

-Ext.Component
+Ext.BoxComponent
 -------------

   - `this.slot`